camunda/camunda-docs-static/get-started/content/quick-start/decision-automation.md

 For the input column, use `item` as the ' *Input Expression* and `Item` as the *Input Label*:
 {{< img src="../img/modeler-dmn2.png" >}}

-Next, we'll set up the output column.
-Use `approved` as the *Output Name* and `Approved` *Output Label* for the output column "Approved":
+Next, set up the output column.
+Use `approved` as the *Output Name* and `Approved` as the *Output Label* for the output column "Approved":
 {{< img src="../img/modeler-dmn3.png" >}}

 Let's create some rules by clicking on the plus icon on the left side of the DMN table.
 We should also change the Output Column to the Data Type `boolean`: